Redis

 ];

-When you need to send many commands to the server in one operation, it is recommended to use pipeline commands.
-The pipeline method accepts a closure of a Redis instance.
-You can send all commands to the Redis instance, and they will be executed in one operation:
+When you need to send many commands in one operation, use pipelines.
+The pipeline method accepts a closure.
+Send all commands to the Redis instance and they will run in a single operation:

 Redis::pipeline(function ($pipe) {